Submissions for Issue #4 are now closed.

 Who We Are

-We aim to make this work more sustainable by sharing resources and stories more widely and by uplifting and centering voices that have been silenced, exploited, or rendered invisible.
-By making this information more easily accessible, we are working towards a more just and caring world, where communities are united in mutual care and understanding.
-Through this zine we hope to connect harm reduction workers focused on subversive knowledge-sharing, resisting oppression within the war on drugs, and distributing power and dignity more fairly amongst our communities.
+We aim to make harm reduction work more sustainable by sharing resources and stories more widely, and by uplifting and centering voices that have been silenced, exploited, and rendered invisible.
+By making information easily accessible, we are working towards a more just and caring world, where communities are united in mutual care and understanding.

-@folklorezine
+@folklorezine on Instagram

 40.png